AryanAhadinia/MarkovDecisionProcessLectureNote/README.md

 $$ P(S_{t+1}|S_t, ..., S_0)=P(S_{t+1}|S_t) $$

 $S_t$ represents the state at time $t$ .
-Intuitively, $S_t$ conveys all of the information about the history that can affect the future states so the future is conditionally independent of the past, given the present.
+Intuitively, $S_t$ retains all of the information about the history that can affect the future states so *the future is conditionally independent of the past, given the present*.

 ### States

-States are the feature representation of the data obtained from the environment.
+A representation of the environment's features at a specific time is called state and shown by $s$.
 Thus, any input from the agent’s sensors can play an important role in state formation.
 The $S$ state set is a set of different states, represented as $s$ which shows the status of the envrironment.
 Each MDP consists of some states, which some of them are stopping state or so called terminal state.
 Terminal state is a state in which no action could be taken.
 When agent enters a stopping state, sum of rewards, return, can be computed.

 ### Actions

-Actions are set of things an agent is allowed to do in the given environment.
-The set of actions is usually showed with $A$.
+Actions are set of operations an agent is allowed to do in the given environment.
+The set of actions is usually shown with $A$.

 ### Transition Model

 At each state, the agent decides which action to perform.
 The resulting state ($s'$) depends on both the current state ($s$) and the action performed by the agent ($a$).
-The transition model $T(s, a, s’)$ gives probability $P(s’|s, a)$, that is, the probability of landing up in the new  state $s’$ given that the agent takes an action, $a$, in given state, $s$.
+The transition model $T(s, a, s’)$ gives probability $P(s’|s, a)$, that is, the probability of landing up in the new  state $s’$ given that the agent takes an action, $a$, in the given state, $s$.

 Environments can be devided to two types according to their transition models.
 - Determined environment: In a determined environment, if a certain action ($a$) is taken, the resulting state is the expected state ($s'$) with probability 1.
-- Stochastic environment: In a stochastic environment, if the same action (a) is taken, with a certain probability e.g. $0.8$ the resulting state  will be the expected state and there is $0.2$ probability that the resulting state is not the expected state.
-Here, for the s state and the a action transition model, $T(s’, a, s) = P(s’| s, a) = 0.8$.
+- Stochastic environment: In a stochastic environment, if the same action (a) is taken, with a certain probability ,e.g. $0.8$, the resulting state  will be the expected state and there is $0.2$ probability that the resulting state is not the expected state.
+Here, for the state $s$, the action $a$ and next state $s'$ the transition model is $T(s’, a, s) = P(s’| s, a) = 0.8$.

 ### Rewards

-The reward of the state quantifies the usefulness of taking a specific action and entering a state.These rewards incorporate the action costs in addition to any prizes or penalties that may be given.
+The reward function, quantifies the usefulness of taking a specific action and entering a specific state.
+These rewards incorporate the action costs in addition to any prizes or penalties that may be given.
 Negative rewards are called punishments.
 The general form of the reward function is shown as $R(s, a, s')$.
 But in some MDPs the reward function is independent from the resulting state or both resulting state and action.
 In those models reward function is shown with $R(s, a)$ and $R(s)$ respectively.

 For a particular environment, the domain knowledge plays an important role in the assignment of rewards for different states as minor changes in the reward do matter for finding the optimal solution to an MDP problem.
-Sum of the rewards is called utility or return.
+Sum of the rewards is called *utility* or *return*.

 ### Formalization